 These majors provide excellent preparation for further study.

 Recent graduates have attended the University of Virginia, Johns Hopkins University, University of Oregon, and The Pennsylvania State University, among others, for graduate study.

-All three majors have a nearly 100 percent job placement rate
+All of the department's majors have a nearly 100 percent job placement rate

 and many of our students obtain paid summer internships before they graduate.
 These internships allow our students to gain invaluable experience, make important networking connections, earn excellent income, and often lead to jobs after graduation.